DerebeWalton/260-startup/README.md

 ### Elevator pitch

 Do you like cats?
 Do you like peaceful moments with cats?
 Then play Walking Cat Simulator!
 This is a simple web browser game that allows you to walk as a cat across different environments.
 You can change what type and color of cat you have and can even save your preferred cat and environment.
-Come join and enjoy your peaceful cat walk.
+Come join and enjoy your peaceful cat walk!

 ### Design